 After joining the SIGNAL team as Program Assistant in 2015, Alisa was promoted to the position of SIGNAL Program Coordinator.
 Since March 2017, Alisa has served as SIGNAL’s Project Manager.

 Alisa holds an MA in Security and Diplomacy from Tel Aviv University and BA in International Relations and World Economy from National Research University – Higher School of Economics (HSE), Moscow.
 While pursuing her bachelor’s degree, Alisa received an honors scholarship to study in University College London (UCL), UK and UCES, Argentina.
 She is fluent in Russian, English, and Spanish.

-ISP Academic Advisor
+SIGNAL Senior Research Fellow and ISP Academic Advisor

 Aryeh Tepper is a Fellow at the Center for Israel Studies at Ben Gurion University, where he also teaches.
 He serves as the Director of Publications for the American Sephardi Federation for whom he edits a magazine, The Sephardi Report, as well as two newsletters, “Sephardi World Weekly” and “Sephardi Ideas Monthly.”
 From 2014-2017 he was the Academic Director of the Glazer-BGU Israel Studies Seminar for Chinese Students in Israel.
 His book, Progressive Minds, Conservative Politics: Leo Strauss’ Later Writings on Maimonides, was published by SUNY Press in 2013, and his articles and essays have been published in Hebrew and English in The Weekly Standard, The Tower Magazine, The Jerusalem Post, Commentary, Midnight East, The Jewish Review of Books, Forward, Nomos Journal, The Literary Review, Jewish Ideas Daily, The Madison Review, Akdamot and Makor Rishon.